sturoid/starter-api-node-apollo-graphql-auth/README.md

 #### File Naming

-All files are lower case and dash (-) separated.
+All file names are lower cased and dash (-) separated.
 Much thought and turmoil went into this decision but was influenced by multiple articles:

 - https://blog.codinghorror.com/of-spaces-underscores-and-dashes/
 - https://x-equals.com/dashes-versus-underscores/